gustavomccoelho/Named-Entity-Extractor/README.md

 - Python version: 3.6
 - Java version: 8

+GPU is desirable for faster implementation.

-Note: Java is required for handling PDF files by the tika package.
+Notes:  Java is required for handling PDF files by the tika package.

 # Implementation
 To implement the program at the default arguments, simply place the PDF document(s) into the input folder (default is data/input/raw/) and run: